Written by Tara Winkler – CCT Co founder

 What is voluntourism?

-Voluntourism is a type of travel that incorporates volunteering into a trip to a developing country, in an effort to give back and make the holiday more meaningful.
+Voluntourism or volunteer tourism is a type of travel that incorporates volunteering into a trip to a developing country, in an effort to give back and make the holiday more meaningful.
 Voluntourism often involves short-term, unskilled work such as building houses, giving informal English lessons or helping to care for children in an orphanage.

 Orphanage tourism specifically relates to the practice of visiting and volunteering at an orphanage while on vacation.
 The warm, fuzzy feeling tourists get from showering adorable children in love and affection makes it a particularly popular form of voluntourism.